 Drive from Boston to NYC

 Check with your hotel before leaving to make sure they offer parking and find out current rates.
-It’s also a good idea to travel at an off peak time so you can avoid traffic which can add time to your journey and can be stressful.
+It’s also a good idea to travel at an off-peak time so you can avoid traffic which can add time to your journey and can be stressful.
 As you’d expect, rush hour in NYC can be a nightmare, so it’s best to avoid it if at all possible.

 What is your favorite way to get from Boston to NYC with your family?